1. Food poisoning

 The only way to be sure what has caused a case of food poisoning is to take a faecal sample and detect the presence of the bacteria or virus responsible for the illness.

 An Environmental Health Officer may visit and help you decide who needs to supply specimens.
-You will be given special bottles and asked to take them to your doctors surgery as soon as practical.
+You will be given special bottles and packaging and asked to post them to the laboratory as soon as practical.

 The results will be relayed to you as soon as they are available but in the meantime the Environmental Health Officer will be pleased to advise you further.
 Your help will reduce the risk of spreading the illness to others.